carlosramireziii/carlosramireziii.github.io/_drafts/local-vars-for-partials.md

 convention, which uses instance variables in its `_form.html.erb` partial.

-Despite all of that, I'm still going to tell you to always prefer local variables for a partial over instance variables.
+Despite all of that, follow this rule: **always prefer local variables for a partial over instance variables**.

 Here's why...